-I used to make turkey chili all the time when my kids were small.
+I used to make turkey chili all the time when my kids were living at home.
 Actually, I would rotate between beef chili and turkey chili and my kids could never even tell the difference.
-My husband and I loved the turkey chili best because it’s lighter and healthier.
+My husband and I loved the turkey chili best because it’s lighter and healthier than beef chili.

 Chili is one of the most comforting meals I know of.
-Lean ground turkey, tender beans, tomatoes, and vegetables are cooked in Italian seasoning and smoked paprika for a simple yet satisfying meal that is incredibly flavorful.
+Simple ingredients simmer together for a simply yet satisfying meal.

 See recipe box below for ingredient amounts and full recipe instructions.